Teleport Blog - IoT Security, FedRAMP Support - Jun 18, 2019

 Teleport 4.0 is backwards compatible with Teleport v3.2 and later.
 If you are running an earlier version of Teleport, you should review our upgrade docs for more details.

-Teleport comes in three editions: Community, Pro, and Enterprise.
-If you’re new to Teleport, start with the free open source Community edition which you can download from our website.
-You can also request a quick overview or demo from our team.
-Or, if you have more general questions, you can reach us at [email protected].
+Teleport comes in three editions: open-source, Pro, and Enterprise.
+If you're new to Teleport, start with the free open source Community edition which you can download from our website.
+You can also sign up for Teleport or, if you have more general questions, you can reach us at [email protected].

 Stay up-to-date with the newest Teleport releases by subscribing to our monthly updates.